 Identifying the category of literature your book most closely aligns itself with means better chances of marketing success.
 I’ve seen too many authors confidently state they’ve written a great story that will appeal to many readers.
-Reality dictates consumers are indeed a fickle breed, so it is obviously in the author’s best interest to write with a target audience in mind.
+Reality dictates consumers are indeed a fickle breed, so it is obviously in the author’s best interest to write with a target audience and the importance of genre in mind.

-As a first-time novelist, I am at once repelled and fascinated by the category under which my work in progress, Lost Girl Road, may or may not fall.
-On the one hand, my story contains paranormal elements.
-Yet, I hesitate to categorize it as such.
-The plot maintains a sense of mystery, but it doesn’t necessarily read like a whodunit story.
-Various twists and turns align it with the thriller and horror genres as well.
+It’s common for new authors to be at once repelled and fascinated by the category under which their work in progress may or may not fall.
+On the one hand, your story might contain paranormal elements.
+Yet, you hesitate to categorize it as such.
+The plot could maintain a sense of mystery, but not necessarily read like a whodunit story.
+Perhaps various twists and turns align it with the thriller and horror genres as well.

 Then one day, eureka!
-While reading Denise Baer’s Net Switch, it dawned on me that I am attempting to write psychological suspense.
+By reading a wide variety of genres, it becomes easier to pinpoint what each entails.
+While reading Denise Baer’s Net Switch, it dawned on me that I am attempting to write psychological suspense for my work in progress.
 Looking back on the literary short stories I penned in college, my best ones experimented with mentally unstable characters struggling to come to terms with events that have left them with a fractured notion of reality.

 Which begs the question, do I know my competition?
 Not so much.
 I’m dutifully adding titles by psychological suspense and thriller authors to my TBR list.
 Yet, somewhere in the back of my mind, I still feel angst over a desire to create a story capable of being hailed as contemporary fiction or literary fiction.
 My goal is to attract as many readers as possible and I will continue doing my genre homework.